firubi/dotfiles/README.md

 ### Setting up virt-manager ###
-You can configure virt-manager right through YaST and it will auto-configure
+You can configure virt-manager right through YaST and it will auto-configure itself